 - An object is created (activated) from a class through instantiation in which first a memory block allocated for storing the values of the variables specified by the class and then a special function called constructor, specified by the class is called for initializing those values.

 - Every object has a unique identity and when a function specified by a class is called on its objects the identity of this object is implicitly passed to the implementation of that function.

-- An object that holds another object within its data block exhibits containment (HAS-A) relationship with that object which is a following two types:
+- An object that holds another object within its data block exhibits a containment (HAS-A) relationship with that object which is the following two types:

 Ex: In Fig 4.(a)Hotel has a Room(or hotel contains room), Room does not have its own life time.

-Aggregation: It is a type of containment in which the outer objects holds the identity of the inner object and allows its to control its own life time.
+Aggregation: It is a type of containment in which the outer objects hold the identity of the inner object and allows it to control its own lifetime.

 Ex: In Fig 4.(b) Room has a identity(Name,age,address) of guest and guest have its own life time